South Carolina Center for Rural and Primary Healthcare (CRPH)

 Who are the women shaping pregnancy and postpartum narratives?
 What are their experiences and insights?
 How can those experiences and insights help inform policies and practices moving forward?
 The Voices|Voces Initiative aimed to answer these questions and bring women's voices directly into discussions of health insurance priorities, strategies, and decision-making.

-We recorded the Voices|Voces performance and created a series of video and print learning tools to make this invaluable material available to different audiences to generate and facilitate discussions about core issues, including equity and justice, as practiced (or not) within and among systems of care.
+We recorded the Voices|Voces performance and created a series of video and print learning tools to make this invaluable material accessible to various groups.
+Our aim is to generate and facilitate discussions about core issues that are relevant to RMC and how those are practiced within and among systems of care.

 Deborah Billings, PhD, Faculty Affiliate and Researcher with IFS, led the original research and a multidisciplinary, multilingual team that made this work possible, as part of a contract partially funded by the SC Department of Health and Human Services.